Work placements raising ambitions and aspirations of inner-city students

 “There is always a challenge in placing students in work placements, particularly in the case of IT and business-related fields," said John.
 "Many students choose these generic courses as they are unsure of what route to take.

-“We have to fashion their ideas and help them understand the outcomes of these courses and what opportunities are available.
+John also explained how they assisted their students to choose the right placement for them and their future: “We have to fashion their ideas and help them understand the outcomes of these courses and what opportunities are available.

 “One of the things we have wanted to do is give students experience, something to put on their CV.
 This project gives them something tangible.
 While the trips are not without their problems, when the students are in Ireland the feedback is very good.”